peteroupc/peteroupc.github.io/bernapprox.md

     - The _i_-th Bernstein coefficient of degree _m_ is turned to a scaled Bernstein coefficient by multiplying it by choose(_m_,_i_).
     - The _i_-th scaled Bernstein coefficient of degree _m_ is turned to a Bernstein coefficient by dividing it by choose(_m_,_i_).

 Some methods in this document require rewriting a polynomial in "power" form of degree $m$ (also known as "monomial" form) to Bernstein form of degree $m$.
-This rewriting works only for polynomials in Bernstein form on the closed unit interval.
+For the time being, this rewriting works only for polynomials in Bernstein form on the closed unit interval; how to adapt it to an arbitrary interval is requested.

 - This rewriting can be done directly using the so-called "matrix method" from Ray and Nataraj (2012)[^28].
 - This rewriting can also be done by rewriting the polynomial from "power" form to scaled Bernstein form (see Sánchez-Reyes (2003, section 2.6)[^27]), then converting the scaled Bernstein form to Bernstein form.